continental/uncertainty-detection-autolabeling/README.md

    ```

 2. Download via `wget` the [`EfficientDet-d0 Pre-trained Model`](https://storage.googleapis.com/cloud-tpu-checkpoints/efficientdet/coco/efficientdet-d0.tgz) and extract into the `src/` directory.
+4. Download the datasets you would like to use into the `datasets/` directory.
 Then, either manually install the libraries in `requirements.txt` or:
 2. Build a Docker image with the Dockerfile in the main directory.
 If applicable, adjust the file.
 3. Run the Docker container.